-3 Course materials and textbooks
+3 Course materials and textbook

 Course materials will be provided via ELMS, the University's learning management system.
-Registered students (as well as the top five on the waitlist in each section during the drop/add period) will automatically get access to ELMS for this course.
-Essential announcements that students are responsible for reading will be made via ELMS.
-The textbooks are listed below.
-Do not use illegal copies of the texts.
+Registered students (and the top five on each section's waitlist during the drop/add period) will automatically get access to ELMS for the course.
+Essential announcements that students are responsible for reading will be made on the main ELMS page, called the "News feed".
+Be sure to check every day for new announcements in the News feed.